 RIF is governed by a board of five (5) trustees.
 The Board of Trustees has established an Audit Committee, a Compensation Committee, and a Nominating Committee.
 Trustees who are independent of the Fund's Advisor serve on each of these Board Committees.
 Each Committee carries out specific responsibilities that are described in its charter.
 You may view the charters of the Audit Committee, the Compensation Committee, or the Nominating Committee by clicking on the applicable link to the left.

 RIF and the Advisor have adopted a Joint Code of Ethics that is based on the principle that the Trustees and officers of the Fund, and the personnel of the Advisor who provide services to the Fund, owe a fiduciary duty to the Fund to conduct their personal securities transactions in a manner that does not interfere with the Fund's transactions or otherwise take unfair advantage of their relationship with the Fund.
-We have also adopted a Code of Ethics for Principal Executive and Principal Financial Officers for the purpose of promoting honest and ethical conduct; full, fair, accurate, timely, and understandable disclosure in reports and documents and in other public communications made by the Fund; compliance with applicable laws and governmental rules and regulations; the prompt internal reporting of violations of the Code to an appropriate person or persons identified in the Code; and accountability for adherence to the Code.
+We have also adopted a Code of Ethics for Principal Executive and Senior Financial Officers for the purpose of promoting honest and ethical conduct; full, fair, accurate, timely, and understandable disclosure in reports and documents and in other public communications made by the Fund; compliance with applicable laws and governmental rules and regulations; the prompt internal reporting of violations of the Code to an appropriate person or persons identified in the Code; and accountability for adherence to the Code.

 We are committed to compliance with all applicable securities laws and regulations, accounting standards, accounting controls, and audit practices.
 We encourage reporting violations or possible violations to our Audit Committee.
 We prohibit any retaliatory action for reporting violations or suspected violations in good faith.